asifkd012020/open-itg-aws_runbooks/sagemaker/Runbook.md

   - The actions that can be performed.
   - The resources on which actions can be performed.

+**Example Policy:** <br>
-**Example:** *Policy allowing all users who have access to the VPC interface endpoint the ability to invoke the SageMaker hosted endpoint named `myEndpoint`.*
+*Policy allowing all users who have access to the VPC interface endpoint the ability to invoke the SageMaker hosted endpoint named `myEndpoint`.*
 ```
 {
   "Statement": [